 - Check your expectations: Narcissists are often incapable of being emotionally mature, genuine, and selfless.
 By keeping your expectations of a female narcissist realistic, you can avoid the frustrating ups and downs that come with being constantly let down, disappointed, or blindsided by her.

-- Limit your interactions: Limiting how often and how much you interact with a female narcissist is also a good idea, and can prevent you from getting too close, becoming a target, or getting wrapped up in her drama.
+- If possible, limit your interactions: Limiting how often and how much you interact with a female narcissist is also a good idea and can prevent you from getting too close, becoming a target, or getting wrapped up in her drama.

 - Keep your cool: Narcissistic women can be difficult and frustrating to interact with, but losing your cool only places more power and control in her hands.
 Letting her upset you gives her more knowledge about how she can pull your strings and set you off in the future.
 Avoid giving her this upper hand.